dataclouder-dev/startup-template-angular/readme.md

+### Work in Progress
+    if you see this project by accident be aware that is very buggy at this point.

 ## Dataclouder Template

 This project is a template to create Angular/Ionic App connected with firebase auth

 * Autentification system is ready.
 * You only need to add the logic.